replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 To configure host path or NFS as a storage destination, see [Configuring a Host Path Storage Destination](snapshots-configuring-hostpath) and [Configuring an NFS Storage Destination](snapshots-configuring-nfs).
 :::

-## Configure AWS Storage
+## Configure AWS Storage for Online Environments

-In this procedure, you install Velero and configure your initial storage destination.
+In this procedure, you install Velero and configure your initial storage destination in online environments.

 :::note
 If you already have Velero installed and want to update your storage destination, you can use the admin console instead.
 For more information, see [Updating Settings in the Admin Console](snapshots-updating-with-admin-console).